NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Madhupriya Gundeti
 With one of the teammates, I worked on event listeners and how to implement those in javascript.
 Event listeners were attempted to be implemented in our project.

+###### Naina Sahiri
+Working on event listeners and implemented them in javascript with one of the teammates

 --------------------------------------------------------------------------------------------------------------------------------------------------